approov/quickstart-flutter-httpclient/README.md

 ## APPROOV IN YOUR OWN APP

+This section describes how to integrate Approov into your own app.
+The process is quite similar to the example described above in [Adding Approov Support](#adding-approov-support) except for how to obtain the plugin and its install location relative to the app project directory.

 ### Get the Approov HTTP Client Plugin

 In a terminal shell in your main app project directory, run the command:
 ```
 $ git clone https://github.com/approov/quickstart-flutter-httpclient.git approov/http-client
 ```
-This will create a copy of this quickstart, where the Approov HTTP Client plugin is located at `./approov/http-client/approov_http_client` relative to your app project directory.
+This will create a copy of this quickstart which contains the Approov HTTP Client plugin, such that the plugin is located at `./approov/http-client/approov_http_client` relative to your app project directory.
 The path `approov/http-client` relative to the app project directory for the plugin is an example, if you use a different path, please make sure to adjust the path in the remainder of this section.

 ### Add the Latest Approov SDK